industrial-edge/iih-sdk/docs/002_example_apps/003_Example_003/003_Example_003.md

 make get-data-from-iih_build
 ```

-10. Run your application to test if it works as expected - Start the docker compose to check if the application is running on the desired port.You must be in the same path where the docker compose yml file is placed.
+10. Run your application to test if it works as expected - Start the docker compose to check if the application is running on the desired port.
+You must be in the same path where the docker compose yml file is placed.

 ```
 docker compose up